 PLLC: An LLC for Licensed Professionals

 A PLLC, on the other hand, is a specialized type of LLC for certain licensed professionals in many states.
-A PLLC has the exact same advantages as an LLC, but have licensing requirements for members, and specific liabilities which vary by profession.
+A PLLC has the exact same advantages as an LLC, but includes licensing requirements for members, and specific liabilities which vary by profession.
 For instance, doctors and lawyers are commonly found in the PLLC category because under a PLLC, members are found personally liable for malpractice instead of the PLLC shielding them.

 When deciding between a PLLC and an LLC, the biggest factor is your field.
 If you are a doctor, lawyer, architect, or other licensed professional, a PLLC may be the right choice for you.
 Otherwise, an LLC will most likely do the trick for your company.